I went to Watford looking for the truth and left only with nonsense.

 This lady's shirt reads, "I went to Bilderberg 2013 and all I got was this lousy New World Order."

 By now, I'd met lots of very opinionated people who didn't seem to want to disclose any opinions other than the fact that the Bilderbergers were the guys behind cancer.
 But I didn't quite feel awake yet.
-Now, I've been to enough of these type of events to know that you can always find hot girls at the hula hoop circle, and I thought that maybe the hot girls could help wake me up.
+However, I've been to enough of these things to know that you can always find hot girls at the hula hoop circle, and thought that maybe the hot girls could help wake me up.

 Francesca had a killer smile.
 If auras are real, she definitely had one, and I could totally feel its energy.
 I think she could feel mine, too.